 I always enjoyed having people on my radio show and most recently speaking with people who made a life audit to improve their life for the better.
-Viewers will be able to comment LIVE as the show happens to be a part of the conversation.
+Viewers could comment LIVE as the show happens to be a part of the conversation.

 Taylor Swift Inspires A Pregnancy And T-Shirt Line - Episode 10 (5/6/20)

 Stay at home mom Kathy Engel of Richland, Michigan credits Taylor Swift for not only the start of her t-shirt creation hobby and business but also for her pregnancy!
 She proves that all you need is a little creativity and motivation to create a demand for something that adds a few more laughs to life!

 Managing Relationships With Partners & Family During Quarantine - Episode 9 (4/22/20)